julietezekwe/Store_Manager_develop/README.md

 * Admin can delete a store attendant
 * Admin/store attendant can get all products
 * Admin/store attendant can get a specific product
+* Admin/store attendant can search a specific product
-* Store attendant can add a sale order
+* Store attendant can add sale orders
-* Store attendant can add product to a category
+* Store/Admin attendant can add product to a category
 * Admin can get all sale order records
 * Store attendant can view owned records
+* Store Attendant/Admin can view owned single sales records
+* Admin can add a category
+* Admin can update a category
+* Admin can delete a category
+* Admin/store attendant can get all categories
+* Admin/store attendant can get a specific category
+* Admin/store attendant can login
+* Store attendant can get personal detail

 ## How To Use